tiby312/broccoli-project/report/src/ch11-api-design.md

 To do this you can go down one of two paths, macros or generic associated types.
 GATs [don't exist yet](https://github.com/rust-lang/rfcs/blob/master/text/1598-generic_associated_types.md), and macros are hard to read and can be a head ache.
 Check out how rust reuses code between Iter and IterMut for slices for an example of macro solution.
 So for now, we will just support mutable api.

+A good article about GATs can be found [here](https://lukaskalbertodt.github.io/2018/08/03/solving-the-generalized-streaming-iterator-problem-without-gats.html).

 ### Making `Aabb` an unsafe trait vs Not